Recent Storm Damage Posts

 • If you will be going away during cold weather, leave the heat on in your home, set to a temperature no lower than 55° F.

-SERVPRO of Fresno Northeast / Shaver Lake can handle storm damage to your business or home.
+SERVPRO of Clovis can handle storm damage to your business or home.
 Storm are unpredictable and so scary when your home is being affected.
 You can count on us help help get your home back and feel safe knowing when storms hit we can make it look "Like it never even happened."

-If a Flood or Storm Hit SERVPRO of Fresno Northeast / Shaver Lake is Ready!
+If a Flood or Storm Hit SERVPRO of Clovis is Ready!

-SERVPRO of Fresno Northeast / Shaver Lake specializes in storm and flood damage restoration.
+SERVPRO of Clovis specializes in storm and flood damage restoration.
 Our crews are highly trained and we use specialized equipment to restore your property to its pre-storm condition.

 Faster Response